cybusio/example-how-to-setup-connectware-with-fluentbit-and-grafana-loki/README.md

 ### Quickstart

-Using the docker compositions in this production start the solution in 3 lines including Connectware:
+Using the docker compositions in this project starts the solution with a few lines (including Connectware):
 ```
 docker compose -f docker-compose-loki.yml up -d
-docker compose -f docker-comopose-fluentbit.yml up -d
+docker compose -f docker-compose-fluentbit.yml up -d
 cd connectware && docker compose -f docker-compose_alias_logging_fluentbit.yml
 ```

-Open a browser window, visit `http://localhost:3000` for the Grafana Frontend, finish the admin setup and select the explorer view.
+Open a browser window, visit `http://localhost:3000` for the Grafana Frontend, finish its admin setup and select the explorer view.

 Use a container from the log-label and query the Connectware Logs.